 Google TV provides a useable interface with plenty of streaming options, and HDMI 2.1 support means you can play games in 4K 120fps from PlayStation 5 or Xbox Series X (though Variable Refresh Rate support is promised for a future update).

 It's only weaknesses are that it's a bit more reflective than we'd like (though its high brightness does help mitigate this), and its wide-angle viewing quality isn't especially strong, so it's best if you can reliably sit straight in front of it.
 Otherwise, our full Sony X90J review was really impressed with the mix of features, image quality and price here.

-Audio is nothing special, and it loses some vibrancy quickly when you get away from viewing it straight on, but these aren't a surprise for a budget set.
-Our full Hisense A7500F review goes into more detail, but we really rate this TV's rich visuals despite its understandable budget limitations.
+Audio is nothing special so you might want to buy a separate soundbar to go with it but that's not a surprise for a budget set.
+Our full Hisense A7G review goes into more detail, but we really rate this TV's rich visuals despite its understandable limitations.